JacksonTai/hilti-tool-service-platform/README.md

     nodemon index
     ```

-4. Start the web server on your local host
+4. Start the web server on your localhost